 While on one of my weekend hunts in National Bookstore, I zeroed in on a particular book in the Filipiniana section.
-What attracted me to the Premio Zobel by Lourdes Castrillo Brillantes' book was its cover artwork.
+What attracted me to the Premio Zobel book by Lourdes Castrillo Brillantes was its cover artwork.
 The words in Premio Zobel were rendered in Letras y Figuras which was a 19th Century popular form of art that has figures of people made to look like letters of the alphabet.

 Browsing through the pages of this non-fiction book, I learned that it lists the winners of the prestigious Premio Zobel, an award given to Filipino writers who propagate the use of Spanish in Literature.
 It was founded by Don Enrique Zobel in 1920.
-His legacy has been continued by his family until now.
+His legacy has been continued by his family up to now.

-There were four names that caught my attention: Ines Suico Villa, Antonio Abad, Vicente Padriaga, and Jose Maria Del Mar.
+There were four names that caught my attention: Ines Suico Villa, Antonio Abad, Vicente Padriga, and Jose Maria Del Mar.
 Those names are familiar to me because I see them every day.
 Walking around Cebu IT Park, you will see these names on the street signs.

 For me, it was a significant find.
 It definitely strengthened my ties to Cebu.
 With this information swirling in my head, I decided to take a short tour of Cebu IT Park.
 With my trusty LG G5 mobile phone, I took several photos of the place.

 I have been working in offices located in Cebu IT Park for more than 10 years.
 You could say that I'm a veteran of the Business Park.
-I remember that when I first saw it, there were only about five structures on it.
+I remember when I first saw it, there were only about five structures on it.
 But now, it is a sprawling and busy area.
 For those who haven't been here in years, you wouldn't be able to recognize it.
 One thing it has maintained is the 'park' aspect.
 You'll still see a lot of greenery in and around Cebu IT Park.

 It was an amazing discovery that I found during that afternoon.
 It was a big deal for me because I've always been fascinated by street names and where those names came from.
 What a coincidence that four out of six streets were named for Cebuanos who won the Premio Zobel Award.